chribell/mmjoin/README.md

 The main reasoning is to distinguish sets into light and heavy based on the set degree/size.
 The same applies also for set elements, based on the inverted list degree/size.

 Suppose that the cutoff degree for sets and elements is equal to 3.
 Thus, there are two light sets, i.e. R0 and R1, since their degree is less than 3.
-The rest, i.e. R2-R4 are are characterized as heavy sets.
+The rest, i.e. R2-R4 are characterized as heavy sets.
 For the set elements, only 5 and 11 are characterized as heavy elements since the respective inverted lists' sizes are greater than 3.

 To process the join:
 - We use the inverted index for the light sets